HISTORY AND MISSION OF SSMN

-The Congregation of the Sisters of St. Mary of Namur was established in Namur, Belgium in 1819, when religious communities were forbidden throughout Belgium and France.
+The Congregation of the Sisters of St. Mary of Namur was established in Namur, Belgium, in 1819, when religious communities were forbidden throughout Belgium and France.
 Josephine Sana and Elizabeth Berger came together on November 11, 1819, in a small house provided by their pastor, Father Nicholas Joseph Minsart, and began to offer sewing lessons, together with religious instruction, to the young women of the area.
 The community quickly spread to other towns.
 Parents soon asked that the girls be taught to read and write as well as sew, and thus began the tradition of Catholic education that continues to mark the Sisters of St. Mary of Namur on four continents.

 The Sisters of St. Mary came to the United States in 1863, to work as missionaries to the American Indians.
-Due to the confusion of the Civil War, the Sisters never reached the missions, but ended up in Lockport, New York, where they established a school for immigrant children.
+Due to the confusion of the Civil War, the Sisters never reached the West, but remained in Lockport, New York, where they established a school for immigrant children.

 As demands for schools increased, more Sisters were sent from Europe, and in 1873 the Sisters arrived in Waco, Texas.
-Gradually following the path of the early railroad lines, the Sisters established academies in Ennis, Corsicana, Denison, Sherman, Fort Worth, Dallas and Wichita Falls.
-Young women started joining the community and in 1921 the Western Province of the Sisters of St. Mary was established.
+Following the path of the early railroads, the Sisters established academies in Ennis, Corsicana, Denison, Sherman, Fort Worth, Dallas, Wichita Falls, and eventually the University of Dallas in Irving.
+Young women began joining the community and in 1921 the Western Province of the Sisters of St. Mary was established.

 Our Sisters are still educators and missionaries, passionate supporters of non-violence, and promoters of the pursuit of peace.
-We continue our work in education, health care, prison ministry, immigration and adult formation, as well as maintaining missions in Africa, Brazil and the Dominican Republic.
+We continue our work in education, health care, prison ministry, immigration and adult formation, as well as maintaining missions in Africa and Brazil.
 The Sisters of Saint Mary are committed to spreading the Good News wherever the Spirit leads us in meeting the needs of God’s people on earth.

 The International Leadership Team is comprised of the General Superior and four councilors elected every six years at an international gathering of Sisters who are delegates from all the provinces and regions of the Congregation.